mailgun/documentation/source/user_manual.rst

 When using variables, the ``X-Mailgun-Variables`` header will be included in the MIME of the delivered email.
 This means that recipients who receive emails when variables are used WILL be able to see the variables the if they view the MIME headers.

-If you wish your variables to remain private you can include the header ``X-Mailgun-Suppress-Variables-Header: true`` in your MIME or use the ``o:suppress-variables-header`` option via the HTTP API.
-When set this option will suppress the inclusion of ``X-Mailgun-Variables`` in the MIME of the delivered email.

 .. _tagging: